rishikeshsreehari/personal-blog/content/now.md

 - Working onsd some [side projects](/projects)!

-This is a test to see if now logic works!!!
+Well this script is a joke!

 ### Now in Numbers